Deploying apps

 Your app should now be available at your app domain.

-For a production app, you should read the production checklist.
+For a production app, you should refer to the documentation on deploying an app to production.

 Deploying with a PostgreSQL database